Embodied Healing: Trauma-Informed Yoga and Meditation for Sexual Assault Survivors

 Do I need prior yoga and/or meditation experience?

 No. The content is accessible to new and seasoned practitioners.
-We welcome first time yoga and meditation practitioners into this space.
+We welcome first time yoga and meditation practitioners into this space as well as yoga teachers with a well-established personal and professional practice.

 Can I receive CEUs through Yoga Alliance if I am a yoga teacher?